-It is common for children with Down’s syndrome to have a conductive hearing loss (when sound cannot pass properly to the inner ear) caused by glue ear.
+Around 60–70% of children with Down’s syndrome have a conductive hearing loss (when sound can’t pass properly to the inner ear) caused by glue ear.

 Most children who have glue ear grow out of it by about the age of eight.
-However, children with Down’s syndrome often get glue ear before the age of one and because their Eustachian tubes ( the tube that connects the throat and middle ear) stay small throughout their life, it may last to the age of 10 or even longer.
+However, children with Down’s syndrome often get glue ear before the age of one and because their eustachian tubes (the tube that connects the throat and middle ear) stay small throughout their life, they may have recurrent episodes to the age of 10 or even longer.

-For this reason it is recommended that you seek treatment for your child's glue ear.
-Depending on the child and the degree of deafness caused by the glue ear, several options are available.
+For this reason it’s recommended that you seek treatment for your child's glue ear.
+Depending on your child and the degree of deafness caused by the glue ear, several options are available.